What exactly is HR compliance, and what does it mean for SMEs?

 Ensuring your business is compliant is necessary, but why stop there?
 Don’t just comply - implement people-first policies that go beyond your legal obligations.

 Going the extra mile to improve working conditions for your team will help with employee engagement and retention.
-The current economic climate, pandemic, and The Great Resignation means that doing just enough, is no longer enough.
+The post-pandemic cultural & economic climate means that doing just enough, is no longer enough.